praneeth-katuri/plan-your-diet/.github/ISSUE_TEMPLATE/-bug-report.md

 ---
 name: " Bug Report"
-about: " Report an error, crash, or wrong result anywhere in the ML stack."
+about: " Report an error or problem anywhere in the project."
 title: " [BUG] <concise description>"
 labels: bug
 assignees: ''